-- a.
-Tough book, laptop and Thomas Brothers guide - b. tarps - c. shovel - d. disposable camera/digital camera - e. hand-held GPS device (with spare batteries) - f. applicable forms (complete EORP) and copies of Ordinance 128 - g.
+- 1) Will periodically spot check that Vactors and OnCall Vehicle have all required materials to properly respond to and contain a sewer spill.
+This will include at a minimum: - a.
+Tough book and laptop - b. tarps - c. shovel - d. disposable camera/digital camera - e. hand-held GPS device (with spare batteries) or GPS app on phone - f. applicable forms (complete SERP) - g.
 Operators assigned an operable cell phone with important phone numbers preprogrammed in memory - h. materials and supplies required to properly post signs warning of water contamination - i. sample bottles and chain of custody forms to conduct water sampling